Law School: Liberty University School of Law

 This is a French rule.

-The main purpose of the hearsay rule is to prevent people's intentions to deceive.
+The main purpose of the hearsay rule is to prevent people's intentions to deceive, but also to guard against faulty memory, perception, and narration.

 - E.g., someone asking to place a bet implies the intended recipient is a bookie, but he was only intending to communicate that he wanted to place a bet.